Ekla Chalo Re: Writing

 "Ekla Chalo Re" was written at Giridih town in modern-day Jharkhand, India.
 It was one of the 22 protest songs written during the Swadeshi period of Indian freedom movement and along with "Amar Sonar Bangla", it became one of the key songs for the Anti-Partition Movement in Bengal Presidency in 1905.

 Titled as "Eka" ("Alone") the song was first published in the September 1905 issue of Bhandar magazine.
 "Eka" was first included in Tagore's song anthology Baul in 1905.
 In 1941, it was incorporated into the "Swadesh" ("Homeland") section of Gitabitan, the complete anthology of Tagore's music.

 The musical notation of "Ekla Chalo Re" was prepared by Indira Devi, a niece of Tagore.
 The notation was first published in the April–May 1906 issue of Sangeet-Vignan Prakashika magazine and later incorporated into the 46th volume of Swarabitan, the complete collection of Tagore's musical notations.

 Recording

 "Ekla Chalo Re" was first recorded by Rabindranath Tagore sometime between 1905 and 1908.
 The cylinder record labelled H. Bose Swadeshi Records is now lost.
 Two other records of the song made by Harendranath Dutta (record no P5270) and Hindustan Party (comprising Amala Dutta, Nandita Devi, Sudhin Dutta and Santidev Ghosh) (record no H 191) are released by Gramophone Company of India and Hindustan Records respectively.

 Eminent Rabindra Sangeet singer Suchitra Mitra recorded this song twice, first in 1948 (record no N27823), for the film Sandipan Pathshala, then in 1984 (record no PSPL 1501).
 There is also a third recording of this song by Suchitra Mitra from the album Rupantori (1988).
-She also recorded the song for the fourth time, with the said being played as background music, by Ustad Amjad Ali Khan, from the album Tribute to Tagore.
+She also recorded the song for the fourth time, with the sarod being played as background music, by Ustad Amjad Ali Khan, from the album Tribute to Tagore.